-Career Connects will not let me upload my work sample, what do I do?
+Career Connects will not let me upload my graphic design sample, what do I do?

-If Career Connects will not let you upload your work sample, it is likely because the file is too large.
-You can either reduce the file size or choose another work sample to upload instead.
+If Career Connects will not let you upload your design sample, it is likely because the file is too large.

+You can either reduce the file size or choose another design sample to upload instead.